sidhantSharma12/Networking-Project/README.md

-This repo contains a project related to networking.
+This project is about creating a load balancer using sockets in c.